Set up a third-party internet connection

 - Enter service IPs or leave the last addresses from the subnet assigned by default.
 Do not assign these addresses to your devices to avoid disrupting the network.

-- Optional: check the network topology on the global router. В control panels from the top menu, press Products → Selectel Global Router → router page → tap Network map.
+- Optional: Check the network topology on the global router.
+In the control panel, in the top menu, click Products → Selectel Global Router → Router page → click Network Map.

 4. Check the settings on the operator side